-Maybe you’re closing the chapter on your military life and opening a new one, or you're in the process of making long-term plans.
-This means transitioning from being a service member to a civilian employee in a company, nonprofit organization or maybe the government.
+Maybe you’re closing the chapter on your military life and opening a new one, or you’re in the process of making long-term plans.
+This means transitioning from being a service member to a civilian employee in a company, nonprofit or maybe the government.
 As a service member, you have many resources available to help you with this significant change.
 Here’s an overview of what you need to know as you seek employment.

 Explore your career path

 Finding a career that matches your skills and interests is the key to job satisfaction.
 Invest some time in a little soul-searching before you begin your search to make sure you’re going down the right path.
-CareerOneStop offers tools for job searching, training, and information about careers and industries.

-Credential your military experience
+Credential and leverage your military experience

 Your military experience has given you training that converts to skills in the civilian world.
 The COOL program helps you translate your training into civilian credentials and speak better to what employers are looking for.
 Here are links to individual service branch programs: